what to pack for the cayman islands

 In the Caymans you will likely be spending a lot of time on the beach and exploring the ocean via boat and doing various activities.
 Having a crossbody day bag to help you stay organized is essential as you embark on your adventures.
 Having the crossbody is also a great way to protect yourself from any potential theft as well.

-Being able to plug in and charge up is vital in today’s world and this universal travel adaptor is a fantastic one-time buy that ensures you will be able to “plug in” no matter where you are in the world.
+Being able to plug in and charge up is vital in today's world, and this universal travel adapter is a fantastic one-time buy that ensures you will be able to “plug in” no matter where you are in the world, since it works in 100+ popular countries.
 The Cayman Islands use 120 V and 60hz, which is the same as the United States.

 travel towel